LEIC-ES-2021-22/3LEIC01T1/docs/ProductVision.md

     - Room Number
     - Due Date
     - Detail
-- Automatic synchnization for push notifications from moodle (by API)
+- Automatic synchronization for push notifications from moodle (by API)

 ### Assumptions and dependencies